swarn/fzy-lua/README.md

 If you want the results of both `score` and `positions`, call the creatively-named `score_and_positions` function to avoid redundant computation.

+There are two libraries, `fzy_lua` with the Lua implementation and `fzy_native` with the C implementation.
+When you use `require'fzy'`, it attempts to load the native module; if that fails, it automatically substitutes the Lua implementation.

 ## Testing